Greetings! My name is Keith Holmes and I hope you enjoy Maptalker.

 Previous Projects:

-From 2007 to 2010 I worked on a Canadian International Development Agency (CIDA) project in Iraq.
-My job was to research spatial information like water quality, infrastructure, biodiversity, and social issues using GIS.
-I had the oportunity to work with many international organizations like the united nations (UNDP, OCHA, WHO, FAO, etc.) RAMSAR, and officials in the Iraqi government.
-I continue to monitor the conditions of the Iraqi Marshlands and some of the more recent maps can be seen in my "Iraq" tab.
+From 2007 to 2010, I contributed to a Canadian International Development Agency (CIDA) project in Iraq, where I focused on geospatial analysis of environmental and social issues.
+My work involved researching spatial data related to water quality, infrastructure, biodiversity, and socio-economic conditions using Geographic Information Systems (GIS).
+During this time, I had the opportunity to collaborate with several international organizations—including UNDP, OCHA, WHO, FAO, and RAMSAR—as well as with officials from the Iraqi government.
+I continue to monitor the conditions of the Iraqi Marshlands, with recent maps available in the “Iraq” section of this site.

-I successfully defended my masters in science in December 2012.
-My research used a 21 year data set of remote sensing and climate data to create a predictive model for future changes to landscape productivity and biodiversity indicators using future climate scenarios.
-Check out the publications section for more information.
+In December 2012, I successfully defended my Master of Science thesis.
+My research used a 21-year dataset of remote sensing and climate data to develop a predictive model assessing potential future changes in landscape productivity and biodiversity indicators under various climate change scenarios.
+For more details, please refer to the publications section.

 Contact: keith.holmes@hakai.org